latte-soft/rdd/README.md

     * MacStudio

     Extra Notes:
-    * If `channel` isn't provided, it will default to "LIVE" (pseudo identifier for the production channel)
+    * If `channel` isn't provided, it will default to "LIVE" (the production channel)
-    * You can provide `binaryType` to fetch the *latest* deployment on a channel, or BOTH `binaryType` and `version` to fetch a specific deployment of a specific binary type; for a specific `version`, you NEED to provide `binaryType` aswell

-    You can also use an extra flag we provide, `blobDir`, for specifying where RDD should fetch deployment files/binaries from.
-This is ONLY useful for using different relative paths than normal, such as "/mac/arm64" which is specifically present on certain channels
+    You can also use an extra query argument we provide, `blobDir`, for specifying where RDD should fetch deployment files from.
+This is useful for using different relative directories than normal for a certain client type, such as for fetching stuff from /mac/arm64/ instead of /mac/

     Blob Directories (Examples):
     * "/" (Default for WindowsPlayer/WindowsStudio64)
     * "/mac/" (Default for MacPlayer/MacStudio)
     * "/mac/arm64/"
     ..
 ```

 ### Extras